mikro-orm/mikro-orm/docs/query-builder.md

 console.log(entities); // array of Book entities
 ```

-## Mapping raw results to entities
+## Mapping Raw Results to Entities

 Another way to create entity from raw results (that are not necessarily mapped to entity properties)
 is to use `map()` method of `EntityManager`, that is basically a shortcut for mapping results